 Julie's parents are Kurt David Hoss and Beverly Kay (nee) Cooley.
 They divorced when Julie was 5 years old.
 Julie lived in Mexico City from the time she was 5 years of age until 9, when her mother divorced for a second time and moved back to Houston with Julie.
 Julie attended St. Thomas Episcopal School and graduated from Baylor University, where she played on the women's rugby team.

 Although he had resided on three continents and lived in a dozen countries, it was always Ed's intention to marry and raise his family on the Oklahoma Missouri border, where his ancestors pioneered before statehood.
-With the birth of their second son, Hoss Britton Turlington in the fall of 2011, Ed decided to move the family one last time to Ottawa County, Oklahoma where his wife found employment teaching Science at Miami High School.
+Hoss Britton Turlington, Julie's second child was born in the fall of 2011.
+He was named after Julie's virgin name and Ed's brother's middle name.
+Ed then decided to move the family to Oklahoma's extreme north eastern corner where his wife found a job teaching Science at Miami High School.
 Ed's little brother, Lance, went house hunting with him, while on a 4 day pass from Ft Leavenworth for Thanksgiving 2013.
-They found a small farm for sale 3 miles from South West City, Missouri in a clearing of woods at the bottom of a holler on the Ozark Mountains' Springfield plateau.
+They found a small farm for sale on the Ozark's Springfield Plateau 3 miles from the Oklahoma - Missouri - Arkansas border in a clearing of woods at the bottom of a holler.
 Lance bought a neighboring 8 acres as a quick means to resolve an easement issue, and year later, Ed and Julie had moved with their boys and new daughter, Audrey Maxine (named after Julie's and Ed's maternal Grandmothers), to the farm.
 The farm is registered as Hoss Turlingtons Bee and Goat Farm (named after Julie's father who helped very much in its establishment and continues to help very much).
 They raise St. Croix Sheep, La Mancha Goats, Honey Bees, Red Bourbon Turkeys, African Grey Geese, several dozen chickens of various breeds and their Turkish Boz Shepherd, "Duchess".Julie has over three hundred sky dives, is a certified scuba diver, certified private investigator and a Jeet Kune Do Instructor.
-The couple's fourth child (in their seven years of marriage), John Duke Kelly Turlington, was born March 2016.
+The couple's fourth child, John Duke Kelly Turlington, was born March 2016.
 For information concerning the original John Duke Kelly see http://www.hossturlingtons.com/jdk.htm.

-A native Texan, Julie is currently applying for membership to the Cowskin Prairie Chapter of the United Daughters of the Confederacy under her third great grandfathers 1st Texas Partisan Ranger Henry Price (1) and Infantry Corporal Peter Burke (2) of Texas's famed "Waul's Legion".
-Julie's mother in law is applying to the Cowskin Prairie chapter with her.
+A native Texan, Julie is chaplain for the Cowskin Prairie chapter of the United Daughters of the Confederacy under her third great grandfathers 1st Texas Partisan Ranger Henry Price (1) and Infantry Corporal Peter Burke (2) of Texas's famed "Waul's Legion".
+Her mother in law is belongs to same chapter.On 4 July 2009 Julie married Sons of Confederate Veterans member Edwin Hardee Turlington.

 Julie's revolutionary ancestor's include her 5th great grandfather Johann Hoss(3), her fourth and fifth great grandfathers Azariah Cooley II (4) and Azariah Cooley III,and her sixth great grandfather Virginian James McCutcheon (5).
 James McCutcheon fought Indians after the Revolution and is a veteran of the Battle of Tippecanoe.
 Other Indian War veterans include Julie's fifth great grandfather, Newton County Arkansas pioneer and justice of the peace Ephraim Greenhaw (6) .
 Julie's mother in law is applying with Julie to the Carthage, Joplin chapter of the Daughters of the American Revolution.